BurntSushi/termcolor/doc/rg.1.md

   black.
 Styles are limited to nobold, bold, nointense or intense.

-    The format of the flag is {type}:{attribute}:{value}. {type} should be one of path, line or match. {attribute} can be fg, bg or style.
+    The format of the flag is {type}:{attribute}:{value}. {type} should be one of path, line, column or match. {attribute} can be fg, bg or style.
 Value is either a color (for fg and bg) or a text style.
 A special format, {type}:none, will clear all color settings for {type}.

     For example, the following command will change the match color to magenta and the background color for line numbers to yellow: